-Our National Escort and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Of course, our National Escort will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.

 JOINING YOUR TOUR:

 The tour is 15 days in duration including international flights.
 Please note, due to flight schedules passengers may depart/arrive on Day 2.